jsoref/dpdk/doc/guides/howto/vfd.rst

    VF daemon (VFd) Overview

-Compared with the traditional approach the VFd moves the negotiation between VF and PF from the driver level to application level.
+Compared with the tradditional approach the VFd moves the negotiation between VF and PF from the driver level to application level.
 So the application should define how the negotiation between the VF and PF works, or even if the control should be limited to the PF.